Loraine enjoys making crafts and sharing the projects she’s developed. Her crafts include pictured, step-by-step

 Customize Your Tissue Box

 Improve the looks of the tissue box sitting on your desk.
 You can make it a decorative item by covering it with fabric that coordinates with your décor.
 I'm going to show you how to cover a tissue box by giving you the measurements to make your own pattern.

-You can use this tutorial to make beautiful tissue box covers to use yourself or to give as gifts!
+You can use this tutorial to make beautiful tissue box covers to use for yourself or to give as gifts!
 Use a sheet of newspaper or freezer paper to make your pattern.
 Let's get started!